 Applied Behavior Analysis

 Applied Behavior Analysis (ABA) is a scientific discipline that focuses on the analysis, design, implementation and evaluation of social and other environmental modifications to produce meaningful changes in behavior.
-Based on assessment and observations, ABA programs makes changes to an individual’s environment to promote changes to that person’s behavior.
+Based on assessment and observations, ABA programs make changes to an individual’s environment to promote changes to that person’s behavior.

 Occupational therapy helps clients increase their level of functioning and become more independent.
 Therapies can include both activities of daily living and task-oriented therapeutic activities designed to improve or develop functioning.